Tirzepatide

 • 2.5 mg = 0.125 mL (12.5 units)

-Tirzepatide is most commonly administered as a subcutaneous injectable compound.
+Tirzepatide is most commonly administered as a subcutaneous injectable metabolic peptide.

 • Primary Route: SubQ Injection